Abdul Ahad Vakil: Personal life

 The son of Haji Abdul Razaq, he was married to Maryam Jan in 1960, with whom he had one son and three daughters.

 Death

 Vakil died at the age of 79 at his residence LD Colony, Goripora.
-He then was admitted in Sher-i-Kashmir Institute of Medical Sciences for medical treatment.
-After subsequently discharged, He breathed his last after multiple organ failure and chest ailment which is associated with Respiratory disease.
+He then was admitted to Sher-i-Kashmir Institute of Medical Sciences for medical treatment.
+After subsequently discharged, He died after multiple organ failure and chest ailment which is associated with respiratory disease.